hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/13_TOWARDS_REPRESSION.md

 bring about the ruin of the country.
-If both parties start mth this assumption, if both are wilhng to accept the existence of difference of opinions as inevitable, and as constituting a healthy sign in the body poUtic, there would be less room for misunderstandings.
+If both parties start mth this assumption, if both are wilhng to accept the existence of difference of opinions as inevitable, and as constituting a healthy sign in the body politic, there would be less room for misunderstandings.
 Both the parties should realise that only in Unity there is safety and that this unity they have to keep in spite of acute